ietf-tools/datatracker/docker/README.md

     ./run
     ```

     > Note that you can pass the `-r` flag to `./run` to force a rebuild of the containers.
 This is useful if you switched branches and that the existing containers still contain configurations from the old branch.
+You should also use this if you don't regularly keep up with main and your containers reflect a much older version of the branch.

     On Windows *(using Powershell)*:
     ```sh